 What else can go wrong?

 There might be instances where you copy a command from some website, and you also copy the "enter command".
 This might lead to enter being automatically pressed at the end of the line, and the command being executed without additional interaction by you.
 If you want to modify the command before executing it, this would be unintended behavior.
 To prevent it, you can copy to a text editor first, modify the commands, and then copy to the terminal.
+Malicious websites could even alter what you copy.
+It's always a good idea to paste in a text editor before you paste into the terminal.

 Other stuff you should know[edit | edit source]